2014, Master of Library and Information Studies, University of Alberta

 Christiansen, E. (2015).
 Don’t make me type: A study of students’ perceptions of library catalogues on tablet computers.
 Partnership: The Canadian Journal of Librarian and Information Practice and Research 10(1). https://doi.org/10.21083/partnership.v10i1.3192

 Flierl, M., Mallon, M., Hays, L., & Christiansen, E. (2019, October 10).
-Enabling student learning through information, data, digital, and media literacies.
-Presentation delivered at the International Society for the Scholarship of Teaching and Learning Conference, Atlanta, Georgia.
+Enabling student learning through information, data, digital, and media literacies [Conference session].
+International Society for the Scholarship of Teaching and Learning, Atlanta, Georgia, United States.

-Christiansen, E. (2019, June 21). #aboerjc: The Alberta OER journal club.
-Presentation delivered at the Alberta OER Summit, NorQuest College, Edmonton, AB.
+Christiansen, E. (2019, June 21). #aboerjc: The Alberta OER journal club [Conference session].
+Alberta OER Summit, NorQuest College, Edmonton, Alberta, Canada.

 Hays, L., Dahlqvist, C., & Christiansen, E. (2018, October 25).
-Helping students develop information skills is everyone’s business: Examining information contexts.
-Panel presentation delivered at the International Society for the Scholarship of Teaching and Learning Conference, Bergen, Norway.
+Helping students develop information skills is everyone’s business: Examining information contexts [Conference session].
+International Society for the Scholarship of Teaching and Learning, Bergen, Norway.

 Christiansen, E., & McNally, B. (2018, April 24).
 Open enough?
-Eight factors to consider when transitioning from closed to open resources and courses: A conceptual framework.
-Paper presented at the Open Education Global conference, Delft, Netherlands.
+Eight factors to consider when transitioning from closed to open resources and courses: A conceptual framework [Paper presentation].
+Open Education Global, Delft, Netherlands.

 For more information about Erik, including additional examples of his work, you can check out his website.